-Learn to control how you percieve your memories and take control of your emotions
+Learn to control how you perceive your memories and take control of your emotions

 Free NLP Course - Learn NLP free online